sbontly/UPD_Mixer_Support/README.md

          - save the preset

    Errors:
-      - script is buggy when blend time is set to 0, will be fixed in next update
-      - cameraviewport sometimes doesnt respond. if this happens:
+      - cameraviewport sometimes doesnt respond when building. if this happens:
+         - FIRST: select load next camera and try to tumble again
+         - SECOND: try op('cv2')
+         - LAST:
          - delete op('cv1')
          - drop another cameraviewport from the palette
          - rename to cv1